tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     functions.
   - It can be easily check that the dataflow region is specified in the canonical form in this example.
-Instruction-level pipelining is also requested by the pipeline pragma in each task function.
+Instruction-level pipelining is also requested by the pipeline pragma in the loop in each task function (see {numref}`sec:loops` for more discussion).

 ## Mixed Data- and Control-driven Execution Model
 * We can also mix the two execution models in a data flow graph of a